• Skip to primary navigation

 Instructions

-• Add black beans, cumin, ancho chili powder, oregano, coriander, paprika, lime juice, and water to the pan.
+• Add drained black beans, cumin, ancho chili powder, oregano, coriander, paprika, lime juice, and water to the pan.
 Use a spatula to fully combine the beans and spices.

 • Once the black bean mixture has warmed and any excess liquid has cooked off, add salt to taste.